Who are we?

 Executive Officer

 Sarah is a human rights lawyer.
-She is Principal Managing Lawyer at the Victorian Aboriginal Legal Service and a Lecturer at Melbourne Law School.
-She was awarded a John Monash Scholarship in 2019 and completed a Master of Laws at Harvard University focused on racism and mass incarceration.
-Sarah has written for publications including The Age, The Guardian, Crikey, The Conversation, and academic journals.
+She is a Principal Managing Lawyer at the Victorian Aboriginal Legal Service where she represents clients in the areas of police accountability, the rights of people in prison and coronial inquests into Aboriginal deaths in custody..
+She is also a Lecturer at Melbourne University Law School.
+Sarah was awarded a John Monash Scholarship in 2019 and completed a Master of Laws at Harvard University focused on racism and mass incarceration.
+Sarah has written for publications including The Age, The Guardian, Crikey, The Conversation, Overland and academic journals.

 Dr Max Kaiser